Some international transaction fees can be avoided, but all card payments use the MasterCard, Visa and American Express exchange rate

-For example, due to its fee structure the 28 Degrees MasterCard is an enticing proposition for those heading abroad or just spending internationally.
+For example, the 28 Degrees MasterCard is an enticing proposition for people heading overseas, or even spending internationally.
 Our review of the 28 Degrees MasterCard covers off everything you need to know about the card and using it to shop in a foreign currency.

 Our comparison of travel cards covers their fees, available currencies and you can read frequently asked questions about these products.